stellar/stellar-protocol/drafts/draft-0002.md

 2. `amount` (required) - Amount that destination will receive
 3. `asset_code` (optional) - Asset code (XLM if not present) destination will receive
 4. `asset_issuer` (optional) - Account ID of asset issuer (XLM if not present) destination will receive
 5. `memo` (optional) - Can be a memo to be included in the payment / path payment.
-This should follow the normal guidelines for memos.
-This should also be URL-encoded.
+Memos of type `MEMO_HASH` and `MEMO_RETURN` should be base64 encoded and the URL encoded.
+Memos of type `MEMO_TEXT` should be URL-encoded.
+6. `memo_type` (optional) - One of `MEMO_TEXT`, `MEMO_ID`,`MEMO_HASH`, `MEMO_RETURN`.
+See [transaction guide](https://www.stellar.org/developers/guides/concepts/transactions.html#memo) for a description of these values.
-6. `submit` (optional) - If this value is omitted then the URI handler should create and submit the proper transaction to the network.
+7. `submit` (optional) - If this value is omitted then the URI handler should create and submit the proper transaction to the network.
 If the value is present then it should be interpreted as a URL-encoded callback.
 The URL-encoded callback will be prefixed with its own namespace to denote whether this is a `url` callback or some other form of callback.
 In the case where it is a url callback (denoted by `url:`) the URI handler should send the signed XDR to this url in a `POST` request with `Content-Type` set to `application/x-www-form-urlencoded` with the data fields `xdr` containing the signed XDR (URL-encoded).
 If there are any query params specified in the URL callback then those should be included in the URL when submitting.
 For now only `url` callback types are supported.
-7. `msg` (optional) - There can be an optional `msg` query param to indicate any additional information that the website or application wants to show the user in her wallet.
+8. `msg` (optional) - There can be an optional `msg` query param to indicate any additional information that the website or application wants to show the user in her wallet.
 The value for this query param should be URL-encoded as well and should not be longer than 300 characters before the URL-encoding.
 Note that the `msg` field is _different_ from the `memo` field that is included in a transaction.
 The `msg` field will not be put on-chain, but the `memo` field will be put on-chain.
+9. `network_passphrase` (optional) - Only need to set if this transaction is for a network other than the public network.

 **Example 1 - Request for a payment with lumens**: